-Mexico claims success in stopping migrants; activists say no
+Mexico declares success in slowing migrant flow

 “All of these people who traffic with migrants’ needs for jobs, safety and welfare, they are committing a crime and they will be punished,” López Obrador said last week.
 “We are already doing this in Mexico, without violating human rights.
 We are ensuring there isn’t anarchy, disorder.”

-Activists say López Obrador is simply dressing up the fact that he yielded to Trump’s pressure tactics.
+Migrant-rights activists say López Obrador is simply dressing up the fact that he yielded to Trump’s pressure tactics.

-“Mexico is just trying to comply with the U.S. (demands) and cut down on migration, but it is improvising and violating the law,” said Javier Martínez, a lawyer for the Casa del Migrante shelter in the northern city of Saltillo in Coahuila state.
+“Mexico is just trying to comply with the U.S. (demands) and cut down on migration, but it is improvising and violating the law,” said Javier Martínez, a lawyer for the Casa del Migrante shelter in the northern city of Saltillo.
 “We are seeing things we never saw before.”

-Mexico has raided freight trains that migrants ride north, and pulled thousands of migrants off buses and out of the freight compartments of trucks.
-It was warned bus and taxi drivers they could lose their permits if they transport migrants.
+Mexico has raided freight trains that migrants ride north, and pulled thousands off buses and out of the freight compartments of trucks.
+The government has warned bus and taxi drivers they could lose their permits if they transport migrants.

 Activists say that has forced migrants to hike through unpopulated areas to avoid checkpoints, exposing them to greater risk from thieves, muggers and rapists who lie in wait.

+Ebrard said Friday that authorities had found 2,186 migrants inside 35 tractor trailers and said that nearly 40% were minors.
+Ebrard said 357 people had been charged in migrant-smuggling cases.

-Rev. Alejandro Solalinde, who runs a migrant shelter in the southern state of Oaxaca, said Mexico essentially had no choice.
+The Rev. Alejandro Solalinde, who runs a migrant shelter in the southern state of Oaxaca, said Mexico essentially had no choice.

 “It was the least worse choice,” Solalinde said of the government’s decision.
 “Given that Donald Trump is an unstable person, full of surprises, we had to make this deal.”

-All of that has left migrants like Jose Bento, 30, of the Congo, feeling like they have been caught in the middle, and left in limbo.
+All of that has left migrants like Jose Bento, a 30-year-old from Congo, feeling like they have been caught in the middle and left in limbo.

 “We are in a jail without walls,” said Bento, who has spent four months travelling though South and Central America in a bid to reach the United States.
 “This is a policy of lies.
 We are considered as animals.”